Election Handbook

 {Section IX B.2}

 All active members in good standing have the right to vote.
-Ballots or Voting Notices and Instructions are mailed to every member including those members on a leave of absence.
-Flight attendants with a contract, who have fallen behind on dues, can bring themselves into compliance before the ballots are counted (Paper ballot) If you were not an active member in good standing when the ballots were mailed, your status and dues standing will be verified on the count date.
+The VNIs are mailed to every member, including those members on a leave of absence.
+Flight Attendants with a contract, who have fallen behind on dues, can bring themselves into compliance before the ballots are counted.
+If you were not an active member in good standing when the ballots were mailed, your status and dues standing will be verified on the count date.

-If your elections are being conducted with an electronic ballot, all flight attendants in your Local will receive the Voting Notice and Instructions.
-While you may be permitted to cast a ballot via the telephone or Internet, your status and standing prior to the mailing will determine your eligibility.
-A member not in good standing during the vote can make themselves eligible by updating their status or standing. .
-If you have questions regarding your standing or status, please contact the AFA-CWA Membership Services Department.
+All Flight Attendants in your Local will receive the VNI.
+Your eligibility is determined prior to the mailing of the Voting Notice & Instructions.
+A member not in good standing during the vote can make themselves eligible by updating their status or standing.
+If you have questions regarding your standing or status, please contact the AFA-CWA Membership Services Department at Afacwa.org/dues_questions.

 You only have a right to vote in local elections in the council where you hold your membership.